-|Flow Triggers||Birthday flow triggered on "Birthday" property||Define trigger as Added to Cart event|
+|Flow event triggers||Birthday flow triggered on ||Define trigger as Added to Cart event|

-|Segmentation and Conditional Filters||Configure flow split Where 'Country' equals 'United States'||Define flow filter to include anyone who Has not 'Placed Order' since starting this flow|
+|Segmentation and conditional filters||Configure flow split Where ||Define flow filter to include anyone who Has not Placed Order since starting this flow|

-|Dynamic Content in Messages||Configure template to reference||Configure template to reference data from the Added to Cart event, such as||Configure template to include a Klaviyo product block, which renders recommended products from catalog|
+|Dynamic content in messages||Configure template to reference||Configure template to reference data from the Added to Cart event, such as||Configure template to include a Klaviyo product block, which renders recommended products from catalog|

 Once you understand Klaviyo’s data model and how data is used in Klaviyo, you can then learn about how to get data into Klaviyo.
 There are a variety of ways this can be done, which are outlined below.